LLNL/benchpark/docs/running-a-benchmark.rst

 |     └── repo.yaml
 ```

-In order to create a complete experiment specification on a target system, we require three sets of config files:
+In order to create a concrete set of experiments for a benchmark on a given target system, we require the following three sets of config files:

 **System-specific** – These specs are located in ``$benchpark/configs``.
 These are Spack configuration files required to build the code on a given system e.g. ``ats4`` or ``cts1``.
 The user can either use an existing system configuration provided by benchpark for instance, ``$benchpark/configs/ats4`` or provide their own configuration at ``$benchpark/configs``.
 For a target system, files ``compilers.yaml`` and ``packages.yaml`` `provide <https://spack.readthedocs.io/en/latest/configuration.html>`_, respectively, the compilers and package definitions (e.g. MPI) required by Spack to build an application on that system. ``spack.yaml`` provides names for Spack compiler/packages specs that are used by Ramble to create its Spack environment. ``variables.yaml`` defines system-specific variables to be used by the experiments e.g. application launcher and job scheduler available on the system.